Robert Treboux

-Robert Marcel Tréboux (October 21, 1924 Vinzier - August 22, 2012), was one of the last surviving influential restaurateur to come to New York City from France to work at Le Pavillon.
+Robert Marcel Tréboux (October 21, 1924 Vinzier - August 22, 2012), was a French chef working in New York City at Le Pavillon.
 From 1985 to his death in 2012, he owned the restaurant Le Veau d'Or, which was profiled in a 2009 episode of Anthony Bourdain: No Reservations.
 With his death, Time declared the era of la cuisine classique to be over.

 Career

 Tréboux was sixteen when he went to work as a waiter at his cousin's hotel in Paris before going to work at Lasserre, also in Paris.He then worked at Claridge's in Paris and London as well as The Palace in Madrid.
 At some point, he was promoted to captain.
 On board the French liner Le Liberté, Treboux met a New York judge who sponsored him to come to the United States where he worked at Le Pavillon for five years.
 When he went to work at Maud Chez Elle, he was a Maitre d’.